mcornick/clilol/docs/index.md

 I maintain binary releases on my Forgejo server [here](https://git.mcornick.dev/mcornick/clilol/releases).
 Releases are built for macOS (universal), Linux (i386, amd64, arm64, and armv6) and Windows (i386, amd64).
 Linux packages are built in RPM, DEB, APK, and Arch Linux pkg.tar.zst formats.

+While I do not build or test for platforms other than these, clilol _should_ still work on any platform supported by Go, and if you find that it does not, feel free to file a [ticket](https://todo.sr.ht/~mcornick/clilol), and I'll take a look.

 Binary checksums included on the release pages are signed with my [PGP key](https://meta.sr.ht/~mcornick.pgp).

 !!!
 Note